rabbitmq/rabbitmq-server/deps/rabbitmq_recent_history_exchange/README.md

 ## Installation ##

 Copy the file
-`binaries/rabbitmq_recent_history_exchange-1.0.0-rmqX.Y.Z.ez` into
+`binaries/rabbitmq_recent_history_exchange-<VERSION>-rmqX.Y.Z.ez` into
 your `RABBITMQ_PLUGINS_DIR`, where `X.Y.Z` represent your RabbitMQ version.
-At the moment there's only a binary release for `3.2.4`.
-Please open a ticket if you need a different one.
+Please open a ticket if you need a binary for a different RabbitMQ version than the one provided.

 ## Building from Source ##